Sunaina015/android-sdk-sample/README.md

 ## SDK Initialization

-Initialize the SDK in the onCreate() method of your application class:
+Initialize the SDK in the onCreate() method of your custom application class:

 ```java
 @Override
 public void onCreate() {
     super.onCreate();

     VoxeetSdk.sdkInitialize(this, consumerKey, consumerSecret);
 }
 ```